zjw49246/production-stack/tutorials/05-offload-kv-cache.md

 ## Introduction
 This tutorial demonstrates how to enable KV cache offloading using LMCache in a vLLM deployment.
-KV cache offloading moves large KV caches from GPU memory to CPU or disk, enabling more potential KV cache hits.
-LLMStack uses LMCache for KV cache offloading.
+KV cache offloading moves large KV caches from GPU memory to CPU or disk, enabling more potential KV cache hits. vLLM Production Stack uses LMCache for KV cache offloading.
 For more details, see the [LMCache GitHub repository](https://github.com/LMCache/LMCache).

 ## Table of Contents